 Personally, I believe it's unconscionable that all advisors do not operate according to a fiduciary standard.
 This isn't just my view.
 The problem became so large and widespread that the U.S. government has stepped in to try and fix the situation.
 In February 2015, President Obama directed the Department of Labor (DOL) to propose rules that "requires retirement advisors to abide by a ‘fiduciary’ standard – putting their clients' interests before their own profits."
 Unfortunately, it never got fully implemented.
 According to the DOL, "A White House Council of Economic Advisors analysis found that these conflicts of interest result in annual losses of $17 billion/year."

 Even personal finance guru, Suze Orman weighed in on the matter in recent Forbes article saying "It really boils down to 5 words: someone who doesn't sell products.
 The most important tip is to ask how the advisor is being compensated".

-In summary, no matter which advisor you choose, make sure you understand whether financial advisor is held to the "fiduciary" or "suitability" standard of care as well as how they are compensated.
+No matter which advisor you choose, make sure you understand whether financial advisor is held to the "fiduciary" or "suitability" standard of care as well as how they are compensated.
 To be fair, there may be times where commission based accounts sometimes are appropriate for small balance accounts or accounts that don't trade much.
 If you are interested in working with a fee-only fiduciary, feel free to contact me today.